seriously-ch/core_install/README.md

    This command will:
    - Add the core repository as a submodule to your project
    - Initialize and update the submodule
-   - Run the `setup.exs` script to complete the setup
+   - Run the `mix core setup` script to complete the setup